go-gitea/gitea/docs/content/doc/secrets/overview.en-us.md

 # Encrypted secrets

-Encrypted secrets allow you to store sensitive information in your organization, repository, or repository environments.
+Encrypted secrets allow you to store sensitive information in your organization or repository.
+Secrets are available on Gitea 1.19+.

 # Naming your secrets